We independently review all our recommendations. Purchases made via our links may earn us a commission. Learn more ❯

-How to Connect AirPods With Android Devices
+How to Connect AirPods to Android

 - To connect, select the AirPods’ name and enjoy your device!

 What You Can Expect When Using AirPods With Android

 AirPods are designed primarily for Apple devices, so some features will not be available when using them with Android devices.
 These are:

 - Siri: Unfortunately, Siri is iOS-exclusive, and AirPods also don’t support Google Assistant or Bixby.